 `The Guide`.
 It is the story of a tourist guide Raju, who happens to be the central character of the novel.
 The development of the character of Raju, as a travel guide justifies the title.
 Although started in a rather loose way the story carries a deep significance of sheer realisms.
 R.K.
-Narayan, quite consciously, in his novel "The Guide" echoes the mores and tradition of the Indian society amidst his literal symbolisms.
+Narayan, quite consciously, in his novel The Guide echoes the mores and tradition of the Indian society amidst his literal symbolisms.

-`The Guide` begins as a comic look at the life of a rogue, but develops into something different in its progression.
+Published in 1958, The Guide begins as a comic look at the life of a rogue, but develops into something different in its progression.
 In a fairly compact and concise manner the book conveys the numerous aspects of the day-to-day lives of India people.
 The different culture